olufemiolamoyegun/-Spotify-Streaming-Analytics-Python-/README.md

 Identification of high-performing track profiles

-Key Findings
+📈 Key Findings

 Higher energy and danceability are positively correlated with increased streams

 Extremely long track durations are associated with lower listener engagement

-Track popularity follows a long-tail distribution common in digital content platforms
+Track popularity follows a long-tail distribution, common in digital content platforms

-Business Use Cases
+💡 Business Use Cases

 Playlist optimization based on high-engagement audio features